Mohawk Feather Keeper, graphic and web designer, photographer and paper maker.

 onkwehonwe | haudenosaunee | kanien’kehá ka | wakhskare:wake

-She is a community-engaged visual and media artist who advocates for equality and facilitates the creation of informed opinions of Indigenous Cultures.
+Dawn is a community-engaged visual and media artist who advocates for equality and facilitates the creation of informed opinions of Indigenous cultures.
+Dawn’s background in the arts, business marketing and management is combined with her creativity to bring customers the very best representation.

-Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario, she is a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.
+Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario, she is part of an advisory group and is collaborating with the roundtable for the Indigenous Arts Economic Study by AANDC, a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.

 Dawn attended Niagara College, Brock University, George Eastman House (analog photography) and Dundas Valley School of Art.
 Major – visual arts, Minor – Aboriginal Studies.